 If the insurance company thinks your treatment is not necessary or reasonable, they may refuse to pay for it.
 You would then need to fill out a WC-14 form with the Georgia State Board of Workers’ Compensation.
 It’s also a good idea to consult with a workers’ compensation attorney who can help you fight for your rights.

-Your Legal Rights if You Were Injured at Work
+What Are My Legal Rights if Injured at Work in Georgia?

 You are legally allowed to pursue a workers’ compensation claim without fear of retaliation from your employer.
 A workers’ compensation lawyer can ensure your legal rights are protected against your employer and their insurance company.
 These rights include:

-- Your right to file a claim for your injury or illness in workers compensation court or Georgia civil court
+- Your right to file a workplace injury claim for your injury or illness in workers compensation court or Georgia civil court

 - Your right to medical treatment